 GPE in action

 Flexible and accelerated funding: Partner countries experiencing humanitarian crises can request accelerated funding from GPE up to 20% of their maximum allocation, with an approval in as little as 8 weeks.
-Exceptionally during 2020, this allows countries to apply for an additional 20% on top of their regular implementation grants.
 The funds are used based on the education cluster needs assessment and agreed by the local education group and the education cluster.
 Activities can include temporary shelters, school meals and school supplies, as well as classroom construction, teacher payments and school grants.

-Transitional education planning: GPE provides financial and technical support through the system capacity grant to help partner countries establish a transitional education plan during a period of crisis.
-This forms the basis for a coordinated approach by identifying priority actions in the medium term to maintain progress toward ensuring the right to education and meeting longer-term educational goals.
+Transitional education planning: GPE provides financial and technical support through the system capacity grant to help partner countries establish a medium-term transitional education plan during a period of crisis.
+This forms the basis for a coordinated approach by identifying priority actions to maintain progress toward ensuring the right to education and meeting longer-term educational goals.